open-austin/Civic_Project/Schema.md

 ## Core Data Elements

-The following data fields are recognized by the _afpd_ system.
+The following data fields are recognized by the _Civic_ _Project_ system.

 ### key